Diamond Fluorescence Atlanta - The Ross Jewelry Company

 Atlanta Loose Diamonds - Fluorescence Scale

-Some people believe that fluorescence in diamonds is a bad thing, but this is not always true.
+Some people believe that fluorescence in diamonds is a bad thing, but this is not necessarily true.
 Fluorescence in diamonds can be either bad or good.
+That's why it is important to know the facts.
 The best thing about diamond fluorescence is that both its presence and its effect on any diamond you are considering . . . can easily be demonstrated and observed.
 As noted above, an experienced reputable jeweler will show you exactly how fluorescence effects the diamond.
 If a jeweler can't or won't demonstrate the effect of fluorescence on any diamond you are considering . . . leave the store.

 The presence of fluorescence in diamonds is considered bad when it causes a diamond to appear hazy or oily.
 This occurs most commonly and the strongest when in natural daylight.
 The reason is because the boron in the diamond is stimulated by the ultra-violet light waves in natural daylight.
 If a diamond has fluorescence, it will glow to some degree under a "black light", a fluorescent light.
 Here, again, the reason is because the boron in the diamond is stimulated by ultra-violet light.

 The presence of fluorescence in diamonds is considered good when it enhances the appearance of a diamond.
-There are those, even authorities on diamonds, who believe fluorescence in diamonds can be considered a positive because it can actually improve their appearance.
-It can make some diamonds appear lighter, brighter or even give it a light bluish appearance.
-And, depending on the amount of fluorescence . . . the presense of this phenomenon in a diamond can reduce its price.
+In fact, there are authorities on diamonds who believe fluorescence in diamonds can be considered very positive because, as noted above, it can actually improve their appearance.
+Faint flourescence can typically have a positive effect on diamonds that are not colorless, those diamonds "G" in color or below.
+Fluorescence can make some diamonds appear lighter, brighter, and whiter.
+And, depending on the amount of fluorescence . . . the strong presense of this phenomenon in a diamond can reduce its price.
 The key is whether or not it effects the diamond's appearance and to what extent it is effected . . . positively or negatively.
+We actually favor faint to medium fluorescence in diamonds that are not D, E, or F in color.
+And, it is important to know that faint fluorescence in colorless diamond typically does not have an adverse effect on the stone.

 So, how do you as a shopper deal with the subject of diamonds fluorescence?
 After the salesperson finishes telling you about a particular diamond, if they haven't mentioned or discussed fluorescence . . . ask the question, "Does this diamond have fluorescence?"
 If the answer is, "Yes" . . . then, you ask, "To what level?"